HarshikaAgr/GirlHacks-hack/README.md

-//Build a project for GirlHacks 2024 hackathon.
+# Build a project for GirlHacks 2024 hackathon.